Tag: BEF (Page 2 of 5)

 TERENCE TRENT D’ARBY Sign Your Name (1987)

-HEAVEN 17’s conventional 1986 album ‘Pleasure One’ had not been a big success.
+HEAVEN 17’s 1986 album ‘Pleasure One’ used a conventional guitar / bass / drums template and had not been a big success.
 But Ware found himself reinvigorated from working with a flamboyant former GI named Terence Trent D’Arby.
-‘Sign Your Name’ was a superb bossa nova ballad that captured some of the more sensitive side of D’Arby’s sometimes brash but loveable persona that was apparent on ‘If You Let Me Stay’ and ‘Dance Little Sister’.
+From an album that featured four hit singles, ‘Sign Your Name’ was a superb bossa nova ballad that captured some of the more sensitive side of D’Arby’s sometimes brash, but loveable persona that had been apparent on ‘If You Let Me Stay’ and ‘Dance Little Sister’.

 Available on the TERENCE TRENT D’ARBY album ‘Introducing The Hardline According To…’ via Sony Music